tech5usa/jumpstart_sample_android/README.md

 Once you clone this repo or download the ZIP file: please do a find-in-files for `PLEASE_LOOK_FOR_CREDENTIALS_AND_CONFIGURATION` in the source code and replace with configuration provided to you separately by your ImageWare contact (MainActivity.kt, lines 30-35)

+Don't forget your AWS access ID and token, put these in the root project `build.gradle`, line 27-28)

 The sample app was built on Android Studio v `4.2.1` - which was the current release at the time.